Dev3211/arrlen/README.md

 # arrlen

-There was a function called strlen which was used to find out the length of a string and it did not really arrays.
+There was a function called strlen which was used to find out the length of a string and it did not really support arrays.
 Since there was no function at PHP which actually counts the string length of every element in an array, I decided to make a function which actually does that.
 I will also introduce it in other programming languages, for now it's PHP.

 It uses two functions with only a minimal difference of loops meaning one function uses foreach and another one uses for loop.
 Here are the results of the time taken between two loops: